proot-me/blog/drafts/nginx.md

 ## Troubleshooting

-The following error occurred when attempting to clone the repository:
+The following error occurred when attempting to clone the repository from within proot:

 ```sh
 Cloning into '/var/www/localhost/htdocs'...